rawatraghav/ECE-GY-7123-DL-mini-project/README.md

 The poject has been done by Raghav Rawat (rr3418), Utkarsh Prakash Srivastava (ups2006) and Srushti Jagtap (sj4182).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for more details.